-The reasons for the Council's decision to refuse permission for the development are: -
+The reasons for the Council's decision to refuse permission for the development are:-

-- 1. The erection of five houses on this site would constitute development at a density which would be out of keeping and incompatible with the existing development in the locality. - 2.
-The proposed development would represent over-development of this particular site, affect adversely visual and general amenities and detract from the character of the area. - 3.
+- The erection of four houses on this site would constitute development at a density which would be out of keeping and incompatible with the existing development in the locality. - 2.
+The proposal represents over-development of this particular site, would affect adversely visual and general amenities and detract from the character of the area. - 3.
 The proposed development would have a seriously detrimental effect on amenities and privacy at present enjoyed by occupants of adjacent dwellings. - 4.
 The proposed development would result in the loss of a group of trees which are important features in the local landscape.